Serve your family an authentic recipe for St. Patrick's Day. Traditional Irish Champ - creamy mashed potatoes with scallions and loads of butter.

 Throughout all the research, though, the one branch of the family that most interested me was my Dunn family from Ireland.
 It wasn’t difficult to find my Irish great-great-great-great grandfather William J. Dunn.
 Always known as “Irish Billy” to our family, all we ever knew about him was that he came to America at a very young age as a stowaway on a ship.

-The family tale was that he jumped on to the ship on a whim on his way to school one morning.
+The family tale was that he jumped onto the ship on a whim on his way to school one morning.
 His mother never knew what happened to him and grieved for her lost little boy all the rest of her life.

 However, as so often turns out with family stories, our William Dunn’s tale wasn’t entirely accurate.
 After years of researching, here’s what I found out about William Dunn.

 He was born in 1807.
 His parents were Michael Dunn and Elizabeth Entwhistle Dunn of Derryaghy Parish, Antrim, Northern Ireland.
 He sailed on the ship Vesper in 1835 with 4 of his 10 siblings.
-There is also some evidence to suggest that he had been here for three years before he traveled back to Ireland bring them back with him.
+There is also some evidence to suggest that he had been here for three years before he traveled back to Ireland to bring them here with him.

 Southwest Georgia Settlers